On the Sacred Disease: Summary

 Many of those affected seem to know when they are about to have another episode.
 When this happens, they become ashamed and flee from the surrounding crowd to hide.
 Hippocrates mentions that this is due to their shame around the disease, rather than fear of the divine as was the common opinion.

-Hippocrates concludes that the sacred disease is proof that the brain has the greatest power over man.
+Hippocrates concludes that the sacred disease is proof that the brain has the greatest power over man - a foundational statement of the cephalocentric hypothesis in Greek medicine.
 Through this part of the body, air from breathing first enters.
 When the disease dilutes the mind to the point where phlegm in the veins increases sufficiently, causing air blockage, is when the patient begins to suffer and possibly die.